afif25fradana/Felis-Shell-Modular-Dotfile/README.md

 2.  **Configure Git:**
     Update the `.gitconfig` with your personal information.
+    ```bash
+    # After installation, the repository will be available at ~/.dotfiles
+    cd ~/.dotfiles
+    # Edit the .gitconfig file with your personal information
+    nano .gitconfig
+    ```

 3.  **Reload Your Shell:**
     Open a new terminal or source your `.bashrc` to apply the changes.